 with David Nelson

-Yoga teachers and teachers in training wishing to improve their teaching skills are encouraged to take this weekend workshop to learn basic skills to make their teaching more effective.
-These classes introduce key competencies that are then practiced in a supportive, critcal environment.
+Yoga practitioners wishing to become yoga teachers or yoga teachers wishing to improve their teaching skills are encouraged to take this weekend workshop to learn basic skills to make their teaching more effective.
+These classes introduce key competencies that are then practiced in a supportive, critical environment.

-Participants are given an opportunity to nourish their teaching practice in the safe community of peers with supportive feedback from highly experienced teachers.
+Participants are given an opportunity to begin their teaching practice in the safety of a community of peers with supportive feedback from highly experienced teachers.
 The course provides study materials on the basic skills for good teaching, a discussion of their application, and extensive opportunity to practice these skills in a supportive environment with feedback.

-Cost of the program is $170, but early registration discounts may be available.
-Register here
+Cost of the program is $170, but early registration discounts are available.

 “Yoga involves sending intelligence to every part of your body in everything you do.
 This workshop sends that kind of intelligence deep into the tissues of teaching.” – Bill